Symbolic Bear Meaning

 However, there is a unfathomable power surging just beneath the surface of the bear is potentially explosive.
 Bear has imminent domain, and when it deems that space altered, it is fully prepared to defend.
 Woe be to the one who provokes the wrath of the bear.
 In this powerfully impressive display of defense and aggression we pick up bear meanings of sovereignty, courage and themes of the warrior.

-To wit, in Scandinavian legend the bear was an aspect of the god Odin, and Berserkers were known to wear bearskins to enhance their ferocity in battle.
+To wit, in Norse legend the bear was an aspect of the god Odin, and Berserkers were known to wear bearskins to enhance their ferocity in battle.
 Such vicious looking warriors were insured a victory.

 We see more bear-dressing in the cult following of Artemis.
 She is a Greek huntress, and her maiden devotees would don bear dressings as a symbol of hunting prowess and power.